platformsh/platformsh-docs/themes/psh-docs/layouts/shortcodes/get-started/environment-note.md

 <!-- shortcode start {{ .Name }} -->
-An additional `.environment` file could be located at the root of your source code, this file would contain {{ .Site.Params.vendor.name }} specific environment variables.
+An additional `.environment` file may be located at the root of your source code.
+This file contains {{ .Site.Params.vendor.name }} specific environment variables.
 <!-- shortcode end {{ .Name }} -->